amatkivskiy/android-investigator/README.md

 D/Investigator: [main] SampleLogActivity@a21b74.onPause() | 0 ms (STOPWATCH STARTED)					<- Investigator.startStopWatch(this);
 D/Investigator: [main] SampleLogActivity@a21b74.onDestroy() | 344 ms									<- Investigator.log(this);
 ```
-*Tag*, stacktrace *method depth*, *thread* on/off, and *log level* are customizable through the fields of the class.
+Tag, stacktrace method depth, thread name, and log level are customizable through the fields of the class.
 (Check out [the class][TheClass] itself or the [javadoc][JavaDoc].)

 When is it useful?
 ----------------------
 It can be most useful when debugging is not effective any more because there are too many checkpoints to step through or there is asynchronicity.
 Adding a few simple Investigator log calls to checkpoints can provide a **quick overview about the order of the events, the object instances in play, variable values, where our code is called from, and on which thread**.
 (I also found myself using it instead of simple debugging, too.)

 Download
 ----------